 Optional add-insSome of my favorite add-ins are:

-- Chopped or ground nuts and seeds such as: pepitas, sunflower seeds, cashews, slivered almonds, flax seeds or chia
+- Chopped or ground nuts and seeds - pepitas, sunflower seeds, cashews, slivered almonds, flax seeds or chia

 - Chipotle powder - a low-FODMAP chili powder